cncf/tag-security/assessments/guide/security-reviewer.md

 to make known his/her own conflict of interests.

 ### Reviewing conflict of interest
 For each project, 2 SIG-Security chairs or a SIG-Security Chair and the security assessment facilitator must confirm that the lead reviewer has no conflicts, and any conflicts escalated by the lead reviewer are reviewed and decided upon.
-A reviewer may be ineligble to participate in the security assessment if:
+A reviewer may be ineligible to participate in the security assessment if:
 * Hard conflicts exist
 * Multiple soft conflicts exist